yuvalmGS/gigaspaces-wiki-jekyll/xap97net/event-listener-container.markdown

 ## Delegate DataEventArrived Adapter

 The `DelegateDataEventArrivedAdapter<TData, TResult>` receives a delegate to a method that receives similar event args as the `DataEventHandler`, but also returns a result of type `TResult`.
-If the result is not null, it is automatically written to the space, with configurable parameters (see depanlinkDataEventHandler attributetengahlink#DataEventHandlerAttributebelakanglink).
-After the adapter is created, its `WriteBackDataEventHandler` method adapts the supplied method, while adding the write back logic, and it can be used as the delegate when subscribing to the depanlinkDataEventArrived eventtengahlink#DataEventArrivedbelakanglink.
+If the result is not null, it is automatically written to the space, with configurable parameters (see [DataEventHandler attribute](#DataEventHandlerAttribute)).
+After the adapter is created, its `WriteBackDataEventHandler` method adapts the supplied method, while adding the write back logic, and it can be used as the delegate when subscribing to the [DataEventArrived event](#DataEventArrived).

 Here is a simple example: